 Olive trees can be grown outdoors in all but the harshest weather and are ideal for a sunny patio, a sheltered garden, a warm window ledge or a greenhouse, where they will produce fragrant creamy white flowers, evergreen, grey-green leaves followed by green fruits in the Autumn.
 Leaving the fruits on the tree results in them ripening on into being black olives.

-You have the option to keep them small by pruning, or you can allow them to grow into an impressive specimen plant , either by transplanting gradually into lager and larger containers, or by transplanting into your garden.
+You have the option to keep them small by pruning, or you can allow them to grow into an impressive specimen plant, either by transplanting gradually into larger and larger containers or by transplanting into your garden.

 Fruiting olives need two months of Winter temperatures below 50F and above 22F, so even if they are indoor plants remember to move them outside for this part of the year, and if outdoor plants bring them inside if temperatures are looking like they are going to drop any lower than 22F.

-The only real pest that you need to keep an eye out for is Scale insect, this can effect indoor or outdoor olive trees.
-If you see evidence of these small immobile brown “scabs” on the underside of the leaves then remove with an insecticidal soap, easily obtained online or from your local garden centre.
+The only real pest that you need to keep an eye out for is Scale insect, this can affect indoor or outdoor olive trees.
+If you see evidence of these small immobile brown “scabs” on the underside of the leaves then remove with insecticidal soap, easily obtained online or from your local garden center.